Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Mordialloc - Parkdale was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Mordialloc - Parkdale was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestral groups are English (27.3%), Australian (23.1%), and Irish (10.3%).
-Notable differences exist in the representation of certain ethnic groups: Russian is slightly overrepresented at 0.7% (versus 1.0% regionally), Greek is nearly equal at 3.2% (versus 3.3%), and Hungarian is also nearly equal at 0.4%.
+In terms of ancestry, the top three groups are English (27.3%), Australian (23.1%), and Irish (10.3%).
+Some ethnic groups show notable differences: Russian is slightly overrepresented at 0.7%, Greek is nearly equal at 3.2% compared to 3.3% regionally, and Serbian is also slightly higher at 0.5%.

 Frequently Asked Questions - Diversity